How to Prepare for Annapurna Circuit Trek?

 How long does it take to hike the Annapurna Circuit?

 The Annapurna Circuit Trek usually takes from 18 to 20 days to complete.
-But the duration of the trek depends on the physical ability of the trekker along with the trekking experience.
-If you are a new hiker or of average fitness, 18 to 20 days sounds about right.
-For experienced trekkers, they tend to complete the trek much quicker.
+But the trek’s duration depends on the trekker’s physical ability along with the trekking experience.
+If you are a new hiker or of average fitness, 18 to 20 days sounds right.
+Experienced trekkers tend to complete the trek much quicker.

 Furthermore, the duration also depends on the acclimatization days you take during the trek.
-If you are short in time and want to complete the trek quicker then it is also possible.
-Due to the recent road construction, jeep roads are passing through many of the villages along the trekking trail.
+If you are short on time and want to complete the trek quicker, it is also possible.
+Due to the recent road construction, jeep roads pass through many villages along the trekking trail.
 So, you can directly take the jeep up as far as Manang Village.
-After crossing the legendary Thorong La Pass, you can get the jeep as soon as you reach Muktinath or even hike down to Jomson to catch a bus.
-Although you can complete the trek in a shorter time, you will miss a lot of good stuff and not acclimatize well.
+After crossing the legendary Thorong La Pass, you can get the jeep when you reach Muktinath or even hike down to Jomson to catch a bus.
+Although you can complete the trek in a shorter time, you will miss much good stuff and not acclimatize well.

 Brief Itinerary of Annapurna Circuit Trek

-Day 01: Arrival in Kathmandu Tribhuvan International Airport
+Day 01: Arrival at Kathmandu Tribhuvan International Airport

 Day 02: Drive to Chamje